 When encountering Nathan’s work, I often feel a strong sense of longing.
 A strange desire to enter and disappear into their landscapes.
 Tall and frameless, they generate immersive space and in front of them, an enlivened awareness ensues.
 I liken this experience to one that arises when standing before Monet’s Water Lilies.
 Every movement and mark is spirited and alive.
 A small segment of the surface is capable of absorbing one’s complete attention.
 Once the gaze shifts, a new moment of abstraction and figuration unfurls.

 From a distance though, these moments are seamlessly embedded into the overall landscape of the work.
 An elusive narrative disperses.
 Though maybe this is not a narrative at all; something else seems to be at play.
 But the ambiguity does not compel one to logically decipher the image at hand.
 Surrendering to the ambiguity, allowing the feeling produced by the work to congeal and wash over is perhaps what engenders the desire to enter; to purposefully explore.

-Like a garden where you work with your hands to help something grow, the artist’s hand guides the creation and the pastels are like the soil that feed it.
+Like a garden where you work with your hands to help something grow, the artist’s hand guides the creation and the pastels are like the soil that feeds it.
 Mixing and melding to create something murky and fertile where smeared hues and jolts of colour and clarity appear out of the mud.
 The garden is a symbol of consciousness.
 To tend a garden is to be present.
 To be wholly and quietly alert.
 Being mindful of the surfaces and their capabilities.
 Regarding the characteristics of the wood, the dust; what can it reveal?
 Considering the delicacy of paper and exploring how to push it while knowing when to harness the fragility.
 Understanding the nature of pastel, a solid and creamy material, endowed with the ability to create rough, smooth, and chalky compositions.